Annotated Ada Reference Manual (Ada 202y Draft 3)Legal Information

 Reason: This explicitly says “visible part” because even though the body has visibility on the private part, it cannot call the private operations of some arbitrary object of the task or protected type, only those of the current instance (and expanded name notation has to be used for that).

-{AI95-00252-01} {AI95-00407-01} A view of a subprogram whose first formal parameter is of a tagged type or is an access parameter whose designated type is tagged:
+{AI95-00252-01} {AI95-00407-01} {AI22-0091-1} A view of a subprogram whose first formal parameter is of a class-wide type or a tagged type declared immediately within the same declarative region as the subprogram, or is an access parameter whose designated type is such a type tagged:

 9.b/3